-The bureau de change and bank (closed at weekends) are located on the lower level, next to the Eason bookshop.
-There are two ATMs in the check-in hall and another airside in the departures area.
+The bureau de change (open 0500-2200 daily) are located on the lower level, next to the WHSmith bookshop.
+There is an ATM located next to the ICE Currency Exchange on the ground floor.

-The Loop shopping area features a number of shops selling designer brands, perfumes, local produce and gifts, as well the usual array of books, newspapers, alcohol and tobacco.
-A 'shop and collect' service is on hand for departing passengers who don't wish to take their purchase with them on their trip.
-Duty-free shopping is available to passengers leaving the EU.
+The Loop shopping area features a number of shops selling designer brands, perfumes, accessories and gifts, as well as an array of homeware, alcohol and tobacco.
+A 'shop and collect' service is on hand for departing passengers who don’t wish to take their purchase with them on their trip.
+Duty-free shopping is available at The Loop.

 Cork Airport has a range of facilities for travellers with disabilities and persons with reduced mobility (PRM).
 There are dedicated toilets, lowered telephones and ample lifts and escalators throughout the terminal building – clear signage points the way to these.
-All lifts have inbuilt voice and Braille control buttons.
-Parking spaces reserved for disabled travellers are available in the multistorey car park.
+All lifts have inbuilt voiceovers and Braille control buttons.
+Parking spaces reserved for PRM are available on the ground floor of the short-term car park.

-Cork Airport has more than 4,600 parking spaces spread between short- and long-term car parks that operate 24 hours a day.
-The multistorey short-term parking area is connected to the terminal building by a covered walkway.
+Cork Airport offers short- and long-term car parks that operate 24 hours a day.
+The multi-storey short-term parking area is connected to the terminal building by a covered walkway.
 Long-term parking is within walking distance of the terminal.
 A shuttle bus service from the long-term car park to the terminal is available.
-Drivers dropping off passengers can stop momentarily outside the terminal, but those meeting arriving passengers must park in the short-term multistorey car park, as vehicles are not permitted to park directly outside the terminal building.
+Drivers dropping off or picking up passengers can stop momentarily outside the terminal in the set-down lane for a maximum of 15 minutes free of charge.
 For further information, contact the parking information service (tel: +353 21 432 9633; email: firstname.lastname@example.org).

-The following car hire companies are represented in the arrivals concourse at Cork Airport: Avis, Budget, Dooley, Europcar, Hertz and Sixt.
+The following car hire companies are represented in the arrivals concourse at Cork Airport: Avis, Budget, Enterprise, Europcar, Hertz and Sixt.
 Enterprise offers hire cars on a pre-bookable basis only.